-Year One Basic Sciences must be taken before Biomedical Sciences I and Biomedical Sciences II and Biomedical Sciences I and Biomedical Sciences II must be taken before Organic and Functional systems I: bones and muscles ---------- ---
+You must have passed the exam Before you can take Basic Sciences Biomedical Sciences I busic sciences Biomedical Sciences II Biomedical Sciences I Biomedical Sciences II Organic and functional systems I: bones and muscles

-Students enrolled on Year Two onwards can only sit examinations from the previous years during the extra examination sessions.
-Furthermore should the regular sessions of different years overlap totally or even partially students will have the possibility to sit examinations of previous years during the above-mentioned sessions.
-It is not guaranteed that all the exams will be scheduled.
+Students enrolled on Year Two onwards can only sit examinations from the previous years during the extraordinary examination sessions.
+Furthermore, should the ordinary sessions of different years overlap totally or even partially, students will have the possibility to sit examinations of previous years during the above-mentioned sessions.
+However, it is not guaranteed that all the exams will be scheduled.